splunk/addonfactory-ucc-generator/docs/advanced/os-dependent_libraries.md

 If, for development purposes, there is a need to create other custom manipulations on sys.path, create your own script called "import_declare_test.py" and place it in the **package/bin** folder.
 This way, when building the TA, the default script will be replaced with the one created by the developer.
-The default script for the this configuration will look like this:
+The default script for this configuration will look like this:

 ```python
 import os